-In trying to better understand what these changes might look like from an employer and employee standpoint, we reached out to several influential HR leaders for their input and insight on employer benefits and responsibilities.
-We approached these experts with two questions:
+In trying to better understand what these changes might look like from an employer and employee standpoint, we conducted a survey with dozens of HR leaders for their input and insight on employer benefits and responsibilities.
+Several HR Leaders were also selected to provide qualitative by asking the experts with two questions:

 - What are some upcoming trends in the employer benefits space that you think we’ll see a lot of in 2021 and beyond?

 - In your opinion, both personal and professional, how much responsibility should organizations have to improve the financial well-being of their employees?